 The death of G. Mylonas in 1988, who had been the soul of the Foundation, disconcerted the Foundation, left the Melathron Center orphaned, and led to a transitional, turbulent phase.
 The gradual withdrawal of several aging Board members, the desire to have the buildings at Mycenae used again as originally intended and the imperative need for continued maintenance of its property required drastic measures for change.
 In 1997, the second President of the Foundation, Mrs. Patricia Hecker (1996-1997), empowered by an unanimous decision of the Board, transferred the Mycenaean Foundation into the safe hands of Dr. Malcolm Wiener (1997-2001), Aegean prehistorian, philanthropist, and benefactor of Greek Archaeology.
 In the next fifteen years, the Foundation would be hosted by the Millburn Corporation in New York and the Institure for Aegean Prehistory.
 Dr. Malcolm Wiener (3rd President 1997-2001) and Professor Philip Betancourt (4th President 2001-2013), well-known Aegean prehistorian and archaeologist, consolidated the Foundation's finances, firmly steered the Mycenaean Foundation into a new period of flourish, and availed the late Professor Spyros Iakovidis, then Director of Excavations at Mycenae, to the use of the buildings as a base of operations.
 Dr. M. Wiener and Professor Ph.
 Betancourt successfully faced the most serious crisis since the inception of the Foundation: in 1999, the Municipality of Mycenae seized by force and illegally occupied the 'Melathron,' which led to a ten-year-long legal battle in the Greek courts.
 The litigation ended with the final judgment in favor of the Mycenaean Foundation, according to which the actions of the Municipality were condemned as illegal and the property was returned to the lawful ownership of the Foundation, albeit in extensive disrepair.
 The difficult, time-consuming, and expensive task of repairing and renovating both buildings at Mycenae commenced henceforth.

 In 2013, at the initiative of Dr. M. Wiener and Professor Ph.
-Betancourt and with the unanimous support of the Board, the Mycenaean Foundation was transferred to Carlisle, PA, USA, with a new Board of Directors under the leadership of Professor Christofilis Maggidis (5th President, 2013-), Greek archaeologist, Aegean prehistorian, Assistant to the Director of Mycenae, and Director of Glas.
+Betancourt and with the unanimous support of the Board, the Mycenaean Foundation was transferred to Carlisle, PA, USA, with a new Board of Directors under the leadership of Professor Christofilis Maggidis (5th President, 2013-), Greek archaeologist, Aegean prehistorian, and Field Director of Mycenae.
 The Mycenaean Foundation maintains a foreign base of operations at Mycenae, Argolid, Greece, under the legal status of a foreign non-profit organization.